sanvi2226/GovernmentSchemesCHATBOTforRuralEmpowerment/README.md

-# Governmenrt Schemes CHATBOT for Rural Empowerment
+# Government Schemes CHATBOT for Rural Empowerment

 A comprehensive AI-powered chatbot designed to help rural and illiterate users access information about government schemes, policies, and benefits in their native language.